techidaily/site-facebook/source/_posts/a-double-edged-sword-weighing-social-connectivity-against-your-privacy-with-facebook-logins.md

 ### 3\.
 It's More Secure Than Using a Shared Password

  Have you ever used the same password for multiple accounts?
 If so, then you know that it's not the most secure way to do things.
-But when you use Facebook to log into other apps, your credentials are more secure because they're linked to your Facebook account—an account that likely has[Facebook's two-factor authentication](https://www.makeuseof.com/tag/use-2fa-facebook-without-phone-number/) enabled.
+But when you use Facebook to log into other apps, your credentials are more secure because they're linked to your Facebook account—an account that likely has [Facebook's two-factor authentication](https://www.makeuseof.com/tag/use-2fa-facebook-without-phone-number/) enabled.

 ### 4\.
 It Allows You to Connect With Friends on Other Platforms